Eva Alordiah Confirms She Has Broken up With Fiancé Caeser After 16-Months of Engagement - Nigeria Today

 Eva Alordiah Confirms She Has Broken up With Fiancé Caeser After 16-Months of Engagement

-Nigerian Rapper, Eva Alordiah has finally put an end to her 16-Month-Old Relationship with Anchor/TV presenter beau, Caeser after several rumours of their break up.
+Nigerian Rapper, Eva Alordiah has finally put an end to her 16-Month-Old Relationship with Anchor/TV presenter beau, Caeser after denying several rumours of break up.

 She made the announcement on her personal Instagram account @ievaalordiah today and also indicated that @evaandcaesar will no longer be active..